About the Institute

 - Must have attended the previous APhA Institute on Alcoholism and Drug Dependencies at least once

-- Must arrive in Salt Lake City two days prior to the official start of the APhA Institute
+- Must arrive in Salt Lake City one day prior to the official start of the APhA Institute

 - Must leave Salt Lake City no earlier than 3 hours after the end of the APhA Institute